openrewrite/rewrite-migrate-java/README.md

 # Java EE/Jakarta EE

-The Java Platform, Enterprise Edition (Java EE) consists of a set of specifications that extend Java Standard Edition to enable development of distributed applications and web services.
+The Java Platform, Enterprise Edition (Java EE) consists of a set of specifications that extend Java Standard Edition to enable the development of distributed applications and web services.
 Examples of the most commonly used parts of Java EE include JAXB, JAX-WS, and the activation framework.
-These APIs and their associated reference implementations were bundled with the Java standard library in JDK 6 through JDK 8, and deprecated in JDK 9.
+These APIs and their associated reference implementations were bundled with the Java standard library in JDK 6 through JDK 8 and deprecated in JDK 9.
 Starting with JDK 11, the libraries were removed from the standard library to reduce the footprint of the Java standard library ([See JEP 320 for details](https://openjdk.org/jeps/320)).